Our team

 Previous Head of School of Educational Sciences

-Doctor and Professor, School of Educational Sciences, South China Normal University.
+Ning Yang, Doctor and Professor, School of Educational Sciences, South China Normal University.
 Distinguished professor and doctoral supervisor of Shandong Normal University.
 He has published more than 80 papers on philosophy, psychology, pedagogy, and Linguistics as an independent or first author (or corresponding author) in journals in English and Chinese.
 Presided over and participated in several national, ministerial, and provincial scientific research projects.
 Deputy director of the Basic Theory Committee of China National Society of Early Childhood Education.
 Chairman of Guangdong Education Association of Early Childhood Education Committee.
 Head of Early Childhood Education Discipline Group of the Guangdong Primary and Secondary Teachers’ Continuing Education.
-The main research interests are the basic theory of children's early childhood education, learning psychology, teacher education.
+The main research interests are the basic theory of children's early childhood education, learning psychology, and teacher education.